Published : May 26, 2019

 The capital market structure is a layer of the financial system.
 Here buyers and sellers interact for dealing in financial securities.
-In fact, it is sub-part of a financial system.
+In fact, the capital market is sub-part of a financial system.
 The other part of the financial system is the money market.
 In fact, the capital market structure provides structural foundations for long-term capital flow in India.

 While the money market deals with short-term financing and its counterpart capital markets with the financing of long-term in nature.
 The primary aim of the capital market is to channelize those who have savings to those who need such savings.
 It generally involves a complex mechanism of institutions and systems.